How it all began…

 While we were there…..

-We were blessed with wonderful weather during our stay so we managed to witness both the sunset and the sunrise though I must say the sunset at KK’s seafront is a much more glorious sight.
+We were blessed with wonderful weather during our stay so we managed to witness both the sunset and the sunrise, though I must say the sunset at KK’s seafront is a much more glorious sight.
 Ellen had planned for a few dives in the first two days of our 3-day stay while I had absolutely nothing in particular planned.
-I did everything at a leisurely pace; I sunbathed on the beach and on the spacious balcony of our chalet with very basic facilities, read quite a bit, swam a little in the sea, enjoyed free cups of local black Tenom coffee served at the cafeteria and dozed off in the hammock below our chalet.
+I did everything at a leisurely pace; I sunbathed on the beach and on the spacious balcony of our chalet with very basic facilities, read a fair bit, swam a little in the sea, enjoyed free cups of local black Tenom coffee served at the cafeteria and dozed off in the hammock below our chalet.

 I never brought my watch so I totally lost track of time while Ellen had gone diving.
-I tried to gauge the time by looking at the sun and I think I was pretty close in getting it right :P. There was no phone signal so we were not bothered by phone calls or text messages which was such a luxury in present day in my opinion.
-We managed to connect to the outside world via slow-speed Wi-Fi at the cafeteria when the electricity came on at 6pm just to let our dearest know that we were all right and having a great time eventhough we were almost cut off from the outside world.
+I tried to gauge the time by looking at the sun and I think I was pretty close in getting it right.
+There was no phone signal so we were not bothered by phone calls or text messages which was such a luxury in present day in my opinion.
+We managed to connect to the outside world via slow-speed WiFi at the cafeteria when the electricity came on at 6pm just to let our dearest know that we were all right and having a great time eventhough we were almost cut off from the outside world.

 Ellen’s snapshots of marine life

 I was very proud to showcase one of the beautiful spots that my beloved state Sabah has to offer.
 Although we had a great trip as a whole, we both left the island with a heavy heart….
 The snapshots of marine life by Ellen are truly beautiful but that is only half of the story.